lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 The second thought was "Oh god.
 I'm going to die".

-Emotions don't always use the brain - they have to have etra help from hormones in the body, telling the rest of the body what the brain has worked out.
+Emotions don't always use the brain - they have to have extra help from hormones in the body, telling the rest of the body what the brain has worked out.
 So Oliver had not actually started to be upset as the bullet left the gun, his hormones were still running hard to let the rest of his body know they should start crying